Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "When we allow negative messages to fester in our head, they take on a life of their own."
+> "Everything around us is made up of energy.
+To attract positive things in your life, start by giving off positive energy."
-> — **Lolly Daskal**
+> — **Celestine Chua**

 ---